stanton26/AppDefense/labs/v2/horizon-lab.md

 ![CS+1](https://s3-us-west-2.amazonaws.com/horizon-workshop/Screenshots/CS+1.jpg)

 Double click to open the Administrator Console.
-That will launche in a browser window.
-You will see the below certificate error waring.
+That will launch into a browser window.
+You will a certificate error warning.
 Proceed to localhost.

 Log into Horizon 7 Administrator Console.